hongkailiu/dptp-doc/tmp/migration_note.md

-We are migrating prow jobs from `api.ci` cluster (3.11) to `build01` cluster (4.3).
+We are migrating prow jobs from the `api.ci` cluster (3.11) to the `build01` cluster (4.3).

 For each prow controlled (presubmit) job (with label `ci-operator.openshift.io/prowgen-controlled: "true"`), there has been a duplicated one running on build01.
-See the presubmits for this PR history for example: https://prow.svc.ci.openshift.org/pr-history/?org=openshift&repo=origin&pr=24758 job `pull-ci-openshift-origin-release-4.3-verify` runs on api.ci and `pull-ci-openshift-origin-release-4.3-verify-build01` is the duplicated one on build01.
+See the presubmits for this PR history, for example, https://prow.svc.ci.openshift.org/pr-history/?org=openshift&repo=origin&pr=24758 job `pull-ci-openshift-origin-release-4.3-verify` runs on api.ci and `pull-ci-openshift-origin-release-4.3-verify-build01` is the duplicated one on build01.